2020- Ultimate Iditarod Winter Wonderland Tour

 *Purchasing a pre-night Fairbanks is highly recommended, since the first night of Aurora viewing is late night/early morning.

-Breakfast.
-Late morning, enjoy a city tour of Fairbanks including a visit to the Morris Thompson Cultural Center and the Trans-Alaska Pipeline visit.
-Afternoon at leisure.
-Depart tonight for another chance to view the Aurora Borealis (9pm-11:30pm-approximate times) at a different venue.
-Return to Fairbanks late this evening.
+Breakfast will be included this morning.
+Later, enjoy a city tour of Fairbanks including a visit to the Morris Thompson Cultural Center and the Trans-Alaska Pipeline.
+This afternoon will be at your leisure for optional tours such as dog mushing tours, Arctic Circle Flightseeing, as well as many others to choose from.
+Tonight, you’ll have another chance to view the Aurora Borealis at a different location.
+Overnight Fairbanks.

 Overnight in Anchorage

 Breakfast will be included this morning.
 Today, enjoy a city tour of Anchorage featuring the historic downtown area, Lake Hood where 190+ floatplanes take off and land daily, and Earthquake Park to learn about the 1964 Earthquake.
 There will be time for lunch on own today.
 Later, travel along the scenic Seward Highway and enjoy an included visit to the Alaska Wildlife Conservation Center where you will have a chance to see Alaska’s Wildlife up close and personal.
 Tonight, enjoy Iditarod festivities and dinner at the Musher’s Banquet.
 Overnight Anchorage.

 Breakfast will be included this morning.
 Today travel north to meet four-time Iditarod Champion Martin Buser at his Happy Trails Kennel.
 Hear personal stories while viewing a glimpse of the grandeur Alaska has to offer along the Iditarod Trail.
 Later, return to Anchorage with an included stop at the Iditarod Headquarters en route.
 Overnight Anchorage.

 Day 7 - Saturday